 Dan grew up in Worcester, where he attended North High School.
 After spending years away working in New York, Detroit, Miami, and elsewhere, he is glad to have returned to his hometown.

 Eileen is a native New Yorker.
 Born into a military family, she first moved at the age of three and a half months old.
 This pattern has continued throughout her life, interrupted with spots of stability, staying in one place for years at a time.
 Both ways of living have provided interesting experiences and perspective.
 Eileen's higher learning comes mostly from the School of Hard Knocks, and she remains a dedicated student for life.
-She has worked as an artist, a baker/cake decorator and a writer, amongst other things.
+She has worked as an artist, a baker/cake decorator, a writer, amongst other things.
+She also occasionally works as a cook at a local Trappist abbey.

 It was her conservative Navy father who once told her that he knew of no military person that was for war.
 She was even joined in New York City by her parents along with a million others in June 1982 for the March and Rally for Peace and Disarmament.
 Her Dad showed up wearing a huge peace symbol belt buckle.
 Her Mom has been a happy participant and supporter working for peace and justice throughout Eileen's life.